Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkbehaviour.md

 ### Pre-Spawn and Monobehaviour Updates

-Since `NetworkBehaviour`s derive from MonoBehaviour, the `FixedUpdate`, `Update`, and `LateUpdate` methods, if defined, will still be invoked on `NetworkBehaviour`s even when they are not yet spawned.
-In order to "exit early" to avoid executing netcode specific code within the update methods, you can check the local `NetworkBehaviour.IsSpawned` flag and return if it is not yet set like the below example:
+Since `NetworkBehaviour`s derive from MonoBehaviour, the `FixedUpdate`, `Update`, and `LateUpdate` methods, if defined, will still be invoked on `NetworkBehaviour`s even when they're not yet spawned.  to "exit early" to avoid executing netcode specific code within the update methods, you can check the local `NetworkBehaviour.IsSpawned` flag and return if it isn't yet set like the below example:

 ```csharp
 private void Update()